Gauriganj, India: History

 At the turn of the 20th century, Gauriganj was described as "a rising town, with a station on the Oudh and Rohilkhand Railway."
 It then technically consisted of two villages, Katra-Lalganj and Madhopur.
-The bazar was founded by Madho Singh, the Raja of Amethi (d.1891).
+The bazar was founded by Raja Lal Madho Singh, the Raja of Amethi(d.1891).
 Gauriganj then hosted a rising grain market and had a pound, police station, and post office, as well as an upper primary school, which had many students from both Gauriganj itself and the surrounding countryside; it had a small building, though, which was not big enough to accommodate the student body adequately.
 The town was then surrounded by several deep hollows.
 West of Katra-Lalganj were low-lying fields where only jarhan rice was grown.
 The population of Gauriganj as of 1901 was 2,543, including a large Bania community which was larger than any other town in the district except Sultanpur.
 There was a Muslim minority of 194, and the rest of the town's population was a mix of Ahirs, Kurmis, and Gadariyas, as well as some Pasis.